 It’s why I’m a huge fan of Kidz Bop albums.
 I despise listening to kid music.
-I’ve always hated to listen to music strictly catered to kids.
-It’s horrible, I’m sorry.
-There’s so few albums out there that I’ve enjoyed, because I just prefer today’s music!!!!
+I’ve always hated listening to music strictly catered to kids.
+It’s usually horrible.
+There’s so few child-centered albums out there I’ve enjoyed.
 I love listening to the radio, and hearing songs like Shut Up and Dance, Love Me Like You Do and Want you to Want Me.
 Disney has some cute stuff from their shows, but it’s still not like the stuff on regular radio stations!

 It also makes The Boy smile whenever we get a new Kidz Bop CD.
 Since he broke his clavicle, I’ve been looking for all kinds of things to make the kid smile through the pain and discomfort.
 Music is always a great medicine in our home, and in our cars.